 First I should say that the definition of "Coffee Pod" varies.
 A traditional coffee pod is a very simple round paper pouch filled with fresh ground coffee.
 What makes things confusing is that Keurig® recently renamed their K-cup® capsule a "K-cup® Pod".
 For the sake of this discussion we are reffering to paper coffee pods and not K-cups®.

 Want to try out coffee pods for yourself?
 Take a look at our wide variety of coffee pods.
+We carry over 100 varieties from popular roasters:

 Here is a list of the coffee brewers that are compatible with universal soft pods: